GEOS-DEV/LvArray/docs/sphinx/testing.rst

   - Whenever possible use typed tests.
   - Whenever possible do not write CUDA (or OpenMP) specific tests.
 Instead write tests a typed test that is templated on the RAJA policy and use a typed test to instantiate it with the appropriate policies.
   - When linking to gtest it is not necessary to include the ``main`` function in the executable because if it is not there ``gtest`` will link in its own ``main``.
 However you should include ``main`` in each test file to ease debugging.
 Furthermore if the executable needs some setup or cleanup such as initializing MPI it should be done in main.
 Note that while it is certainly possible to write tests which take command line arguments it is discouraged because then ``./tests/testThatTakesCommandLineArguments`` no longer works.
   - For commonly called functions define a macro which first calls ``SCOPED_TRACE`` and then the the function.
-This helps illuminate exactly where errors are occuring.
+This helps illuminate exactly where errors are occurring.
   - Prefer the ``EXPECT_`` family of macros to the ``ASSERT_`` family.
   - Use the most specific ``EXPECT_`` macro applicable.
 So don't do ``EXPECT_TRUE( bar() == 5 )`` instead use ``EXPECT_EQ( bar(), 5 )``